Breakthrough/PySceneDetect/docs/features.md

 <h3>Features in Development for Next Version</h3>

-The following are features being developed for PySceneDetect **v0.3.1-beta** (completed features - those marked with <span class="fa fa-check"></span>&nbsp; - can be tested by [downloading the latest source code](https://github.com/Breakthrough/PySceneDetect/archive/master.zip) from the [Github page](https://github.com/Breakthrough/PySceneDetect), or cloning the repo).
+The following are features being developed for PySceneDetect **v0.3.2-beta** (completed features - those marked with <span class="fa fa-check"></span>&nbsp; - can be tested by [downloading the latest development version](https://github.com/Breakthrough/PySceneDetect/archive/master.zip) of the PySceneDetect source code, or cloning the [Github repo](https://github.com/Breakthrough/PySceneDetect)).

  - add ability to specify start/end time for scene detection
- - user-selectable frame skipping for improved performance
- - user-selectable subsampling for improved performance
+ - multithreaded implementation of existing scene detection methods/algorithms

 <h3>Features Starting Development for Following Version</h3>